iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 The immediate reaction to proposals like these is to catalogue their impracticalities.
 How could a universal token rate possibly be enforced across sovereign nations?
 Wouldn't a public utility for AI be hopelessly outmaneuvered by agile private labs?
+Implementing these interventions requires confronting the powerful, interlocking systems that benefit from the status quo: nation-state competition for geopolitical advantage, a venture capital model predicated on exponential returns, and a tech lobby that has mastered the art of regulatory capture.
+Indeed, this political and economic inertia is not an obstacle to these ideas; it is the very target they are designed to confront.
+The purpose of these proposals is not merely to be technically sound, but to serve as rallying points for the political coalitions needed to challenge this status quo and prove that alternative futures are possible.

-These questions of feasibility are valid, but to get bogged down in them at this stage is to miss the point entirely.
+These questions of
+feasibility are valid, but to get bogged down in them at this stage is to miss the point entirely.
 These are not intended as shovel-ready blueprints.
 They are provocations, designed to shatter the conversational stalemate that defines the AI debate.
+The very existence of these powerful headwinds is not a reason to dismiss these proposals as naive; it is the core justification for them.

 For too long, the discourse has been trapped in a sterile binary, offering only two paths forward: